-Other expense was \$4.4 million and \$0.9 million in the years ended December 31, 2017 and 2016, respectively.
-The increase of \$3.5 million is primarily due to the \$1.8 million loss on the extinguishment of debt and the increase of \$1.9 million in interest expense resulting from the additional funds borrowed in 2017.
-See Note 8 to the audited financial statements, included herein, for additional information about long-term debt.
+Other expense was \$2.6 million and \$4.4 million in the years ended December 31, 2018 and 2017, respectively.
+The decrease of \$1.8 million is primarily due to the \$1.8 million loss on the extinguishment of debt resulting from the refinance of our previous loan from Hercules with our new loan from Oxford recorded in 2017.
+See Note 8 to the audited financial statements, included in this annual report, for additional information about long-term debt.